JetBrains/teamcity-dotnet-plugin/plugin-dotnet-agent/src/main/csharp/TeamCity.Dotnet.Plugin.Agent/README.md

 1. **Suppress Command**: This command allows you to suppress tests by executing the following command:
 ```
-dotnet ./TeamCity.Dotnet.Plugin.Agent.AssemblyLevelTestFilter.dll \
+dotnet --roll-forward LatestMajor ./TeamCity.Dotnet.Plugin.Agent.AssemblyLevelTestFilter.dll \
   suppress \
   --target <PATH_TO_TARGET> \
   --test-list <PATH_TO_TEST_LIST_FILE> \
   --backup <PATH_TO_OUTPUT_METADATA_FILE> \
   --inclusion-mode
 ```
-- `<PATH_TO_TARGET>` – the target path where the test assemblies (.dll, .exe), .csproj, .sln or directory are located
+- `<PATH_TO_TARGET>` – the target path where the test assemblies (.dll, .exe), .csproj, .sln, .binlog or directory are located
 - `<PATH_TO_TEST_LIST_FILE>` – the path to the file (.txt) containing the list of test classes – `<PATH_TO_OUTPUT_METADATA_FILE>` – the path to the output metadata file (.csv) contains the semicolon-separated list of patched assemblies
 – `--inclusion-mode` – the flag indicates that should be suppressed all tests except ones from the test list file.
 Otherwise, the application works in exclusion mode: all the tests from the test list file should be suppressed.